e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **One record format: every batch is retained sparse.** At the [drain](#g-drain) — the frame-top swap that publishes staged device inputs into the root slots — each drained [cell](#g-staging-cell) is scanned.
-Its non-`nothing` entries are recorded as (position ⇒ value) pairs, against the writer's [face](#g-face)-name → position schema in the header (below).
+Its masked (touched) entries are recorded as (position ⇒ value) pairs, against the writer's [face](#g-face)-name → position schema in the header (below).
 That is an O(surface-width) scan and one small allocation per drained batch.